the-library-code/pdf-preview/README.md

 We currently provide the code as it is without suffisticated installation support.
 If you need help to include this in your DSpace repository, please don't hesitate to contact [The Library Code GmbH](https://www.the-library-code.de).

 # Configuration
-The preview can be switched on and off by configuration: `webui.pdf.preview = true`.
+The preview can be switched on and off by configuration: `webui.pdf.enabled = true`.

 # License